Know the Rules for Using Hov and Carpool Lanes in Las Vegas

 When someone is hurt in a Las Vegas accident caused by a negligent driver, whether they are traveling on a bus, car, motorcycle or SUV, s/he is entitled to pursue financial recovery for their losses — including medical bills, lost wages, and the miscellaneous expenses that our clients incur as a result of their injuries.
 And our auto accident attorneys in Las Vegas can help you recover effectively, so you are not left paying for these expenses out of your pocket.

-How Can Bertoldo, Baker, Carter & Smith Help Me Recover From a HOV or Carpool Lane Crash?
+How Can Bertoldo, Baker, Carter, Smith & Cullen Help Me Recover From a HOV or Carpool Lane Crash?

-At Bertoldo, Baker, Carter & Smith, our car accident attorneys in Las Vegas provide experienced representation for injury victims throughout the State of Nevada, no matter which lane the accident occurred in.
+At Bertoldo, Baker, Carter, Smith & Cullen, our car accident attorneys in Las Vegas provide experienced representation for injury victims throughout the State of Nevada, no matter which lane the accident occurred in.